Insect Rearing Rooms

 - Epoxy coated air handlers.
 This coating seems to be the most resistant against long term corrosion.

 - Running the rooms without refrigerant in the room.
 After almost a decade after turning our back on straight refrigerant in mild heat load applications, we are glad we did.
 Our PFTCU works out very well in insect rearing rooms.
 Low pressures, ease of repair, and reliability are just some of the reasons.
 You can read more on our technologies page.

 - We utilize U.V. sterilized ultrasonic humidification.
 It’s precise.
 Very little heat is generated = smaller compressor = lower energy usage.
 A good benefit is extremely good temperature uniformity as well.

-- Exclusive Antimicrobial Coating on door handle to reduce the spread of bacteria and pathogens.
+- Optional Antimicrobial Coating on door handle to reduce the spread of bacteria and pathogens.